mvysny/dynatest/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.mvysny.dynatest/dynatest-engine/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.mvysny.dynatest/dynatest-engine)
 [![Build Status](https://github.com/mvysny/dynatest/actions/workflows/gradle.yml/badge.svg)](https://github.com/mvysny/dynatest/actions/workflows/gradle.yml)

+## DEPRECATED

-> DEPRECATED, will no longer be maintained.
-Leaving the README file as reference.
-See at the bottom of this file
+This framework is DEPRECATED, will no longer be maintained.
+Leaving the source code on GitHub as a reference.
-> for reasons to deprecate, and for migration tips.
+See at the bottom of this file for reasons to deprecate, and for migration tips.

+The original README follows.

+## DynaTest

 The simplest and most powerful testing framework for Kotlin.